bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 - First plugin version.

 ## Authors
-This plugin was created by Erik Bernskiold at Bernskiold Media [http://www.bernskioldmedia.com].
+This plugin was created by Bernskiold Media [http://www.bernskioldmedia.com].

 ## License
 This plugin is licensed under GPL.
 Feel free to use it in personal and commercial projects as you wish.